gjlondon/definitive_guide_to_django_deployment/README.md

 1. It lets us fully automate our deployment.
 We only need to edit *one* configuration file and run two commands and our *entire stack* configures itself automatically.
 And if your servers all die you can redeploy from scratch with the same two commands (assuming you backed up your database).
 2. It lets us lock the versions for all of our dependencies.
 Every package installed by this process has its version explicitly specified.
 So this guide/process may become dated but it should continue to at least basically work for a long time.
 3. It lets us stand on the shoulders of giants.
-Opscode (the creators of Chef) and some great OSS people have put a lot of time into creating ready-to-use Chef "cookbooks" for nearly all oru needs.
-Remember, *DRPWKBTY* (Don't Repeat People Who Know Better Than You).
+Opscode (the creators of Chef) and some great OSS people have put a lot of time into creating ready-to-use Chef "cookbooks" for nearly all our needs.
+Remember, *DRW* (Don't Re-Invent the Wheel).

 Okay, buckle up.
 We're going to need to talk a little about how Chef works.
 But it'll be worth it.